Treasures of Grace

 Late Policy:

-Please make every effort to be on time on Co-op mornings.
-If there are circumstances out of your control causing you to be late, please text the Co-Directors and your Co-Teachers.
+Please make every effort to be on time on co-op mornings.
+Your role at co-op is crucial to the morning running smoothly for everyone.
+If there are circumstances out of your control causing you to be late, please text the Co-Directors, Kaddie Hollinger (717-413-8400) and Jennifer Clough (717-575-5513) and your Co-Teachers.

 Maternity/ Adoption Leave of Absence Policy

-If you are having a baby or adopting a child, you may send your Intermediate or Secondary child(ren) to Co-op with another Co-op Mom or with your spouse, grandmother, or another female friend or family member, who have their clearances and can provide them to the Morning Supervisors.
+If you are having a baby or adopting a child, you may send your Middle School or High School child(ren) to Co-op with another Co-op Mom or with your spouse, grandmother, or another female friend or family member, who have their clearances and can provide them to the Morning Supervisors.
 They will not be permitted to stay without their clearances.

 Inclement Weather Policy